openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 * Open the Docker Desktop settings and make sure you have “Store my credentials in a key-chain” set to false
 * Now run `docker login` and login with your Docker Hub account

-If you don't have an account you can sign-up at: https://hub.docker.com
+If you don't have an account you can sign-up at: [https://hub.docker.com](https://hub.docker.com)

 Edit `init.yaml` and set `registry:` to `docker.io/ofctest/` replacing `ofctest` with your username on the Docker Hub.
+You can also create an organization through the Docker Hub so that your images are kept in one place.

+Private registries are also supported but outside of the scope of this post.

 #### Configure your CUSTOMERS ACL

 The CUSTOMERS ACL list containers a list of projects and users for which CI/CD can be triggered.

-* Create a public GitLab repo
+* Create a public GitLab repo called whatever you like for instance: `ofc-acl`
 * Add a CUSTOMERS plain-text file and enter each name on a new line
-* Find the Raw URL from the UI
+* Find the Raw URL from the UI (Open Raw)
-* Edit the line that says `customers_url` and enter the URL
+* Edit the line that says `customers_url` and enter the URL i.e. `https://gitlab.domain.com/user/ofc-acl/raw/master/CUSTOMERS`

-You can edit this file at any time.
+You can edit the content of this file at any time.

 #### Run the tool